Employee time theft: What it is and how you can avoid it

 To make your point more effective, you can share stats from other resources.
 You can also come up with your stats through an approximate estimate on how time theft has been affecting your business growth over the past few years.
 You should let your employees know how much each hour of time theft costs for your organization.

-2. Develop clear policies and set expectations
+2. Implement clear policies and set expectations

-3. Set up employee tracking systems
+3. Utilize employee time tracking software

-4. Set realistic expectations
+4. Set realistic expectations and allow flexibility

 For instance, having 20-minute lunch breaks might not seem like a reasonable time for your employees.
 If you add this to your policy, you might end up with many frustrated employees who no longer feel motivated to work.
 Hence, be careful while setting time theft expectations.